-As a publisher, you might work with various advertisers and third-parties (ad-tech, analytics, DMPs, etc.).
-So, check whether the Id Graph vendor is flexible to work along with other parties or not.
-Having flexibility improves the chances of knowing the user better and thus enhances the match rate.
+As a publisher, you might work with various advertisers and third parties (ad tech, analytics, DMPs, etc.).
+So, check whether the ID Graph vendor is flexible enough to work with other parties.
+Flexibility improves the chances of knowing the user better and thus enhances the match rate.

 - Availability of matching methodologies.

-The deterministic match is definitely more precise.
+The deterministic match is more precise.
 However, not all publishers have a login system on their websites.
 Due to this, it has a downside, i.e., lack of scale.
-If you’ve a subscription model or services that need the user to provide their email addresses, then you’d look for an Identity Graph vendor supporting deterministic matching.
-So choose accordingly based on the data you collect.
+If you have a subscription model or services that require the user to provide their email addresses, you will look for an Identity Graph vendor supporting deterministic matching.
+So, choose accordingly based on the data you collect.

 Digital media is changing constantly, and so do the users.
-This implies publishers and advertisers have to find the best way to identify the users and deliver the best experience in real-time.
-We hope that our article has answered some of your questions regarding Identity Graph.
-But if you couldn’t find what you’re looking for, feel free to leave a comment with your questions and we’d be happy to answer.
+This implies publishers and advertisers must find the best way to identify the users and deliver the best experience in real-time.
+We hope our article has answered some of your questions regarding Identity Graph.
+But if you can’t find what you’re looking for, feel free to leave a comment with your questions, and we’d be happy to answer.